liftbridge-io/liftbridge/documentation/configuration.md

 | retention.max.bytes | | The maximum size of the log before truncating it. | int64 | -1 | |
 | segment.max.bytes | | The maximum size of a single log segment file. | int64 | 10485760 | |

-### Cluster Configuration Settings
+### Clustering Configuration Settings

-Below is the list of the configuration settings for the `cluster` part of the configuration file.
+Below is the list of the configuration settings for the `clustering` part of the configuration file.

 | Name | Flag | Description | Type | Default | Valid Values |